top of page

 The noun 'equivocation' has its etymological roots in Latin and, more specifically, in the Latin word 'aequivocatio.'
 This word consists of two components: 'aequi,' meaning 'equal' or 'similar,' and 'vocatio,' which translates to 'calling' or 'naming.'
 Consequently, the etymology of 'equivocation' conveys the notion of using language that has a similar or equal sound or name but carries multiple, often misleading, meanings.
 When we speak of equivocation, we refer to the deliberate act of using ambiguous or vague language to mislead or deceive others, often with the intent of avoiding the truth or refusing to take a clear stance, reflecting the dual meanings inherent in its Latin origins.

-Quiz: Find the meaning of the noun equivocation:
+Find the correct meaning of the noun equivocation:

 Try Again!